New to Road Scholar? Sign up

 Activity note: Walking up to 6 miles throughout the day; city streets and sidewalks, mixed terrain trail.

-Morning: We will regroup in the hotel lobby and set out on our first outdoor class-walking field trip through the Plains of Abraham.
+Morning: We will regroup in the hotel lobby and set out on our first walking field trip through the Plains of Abraham.
 Walking from east to west, we will follow the nature path that runs along the cliff.
 Long before the historical battle of 1759, the area situated just outside the city wall was famous for the diversity of its natural resources.
-Walking in the footsteps of the country’s first herbalists, we pass through the XII World Forestry Congress Commemorative Garden that contains 28 different species of the boreal forest as well as specimens from all over the world.
+Walking in the footsteps of the country’s first herbalists, we will pass through the XII World Forestry Congress Commemorative Garden that contains 28 different species of the boreal forest as well as specimens from all over the world.
 Heading towards the west, we will climb on the fortifications for an overview of military and civil architecture.
 On the way, we will learn about the various districts marked by the presence of French, English, Scottish, and Irish who left a significant legacy of architecture, economic, and political heritage.
 As we reach Cap Diamond, we will have an amazing view of Québec’s natural harbour made of three very ancient geological formations.

 Afternoon: With our Study Leader, we will explore the lower part of Old Québec near the river — including Quartier Petit-Champlain — that represents centuries of compromises and struggle between people and geography, to facilitate defense and economic development while protecting the natural bounty of the St. Lawrence.
 The Quartier Petit-Champlain is the site of Québec’s first port.
 As one of the city’s original neighborhoods, it has gone through various periods of development, decline, and revitalisation.
 Today, after an extensive restoration project, the quarter exudes an Old World atmosphere with historical architecture and buildings dating back to the 1600s, narrow streets, artisans and craftsmen, charming boutiques, and much more.